 IMAGES and TEXT: “Ocian in view!
 O! the joy.”

 When Capt.
 William Clark wrote these words in his journal on November 7, 1805, he was not standing at the Pacific Ocean but the Columbia River estuary.
 It would be another couple of weeks before he or Capt.
-Meriwether Lewis would stand at what they had “been so long anxious to See.”
+Meriwether Lewis would stand at what they had, quote, “been so long anxious to See.”
 By then they had traveled over 4,000 miles across the North American continent with a contingent of 31 explorers, mostly U.S. Army enlisted men, known as the Corps of Discovery.